-(a) Quantitative / qualitative information 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger(s) If a Non-Viability Event occurs and is continuing, the Issuer shall, by the provision of a Non-Viability Event Notice, irrevocably reduce the then principal amount of, and cancel any accrued but unpaid distribution in respect of, each Capital Security in whole or in part."Non-Viability Event" means the earlier of: (a) the HKMA notifying the Issuer in writing that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable; or (b) the HKMA notifying the Issuer in writing that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.The Capital Securities may be written off, cancelled, converted or modified, or the form of the Capital Securities may be changed, in the exercise of any Hong Kong Resolution Authority Power under the Financial Institutions (Resolution) Ordination (Cap.
-628) of Hong Kong by the relevant Hong Kong Resolution Authority without prior notice and which may include (without limitation) and result in any of the following or some combination thereof:(a) the reduction or cancellation of all or a part of the principal amount of, or Distributions on, the Capital Securities; (b) the conversion of all or a part of the principal amount of, or Distributions on the capital Securities or other securities or other securities or other soligations, including by means of an amendment, modification or variation of the terms of the Capital Securities; and
+(issued on 23 March 2022) (continued) 18 Coupon rate and any related index At a fixed rate of 3.34% per annum for the period from, and including, the Issue Date to, but excluding the First Call Date.
+On the First Call Date and each anniversary falling five years thereafter, the Distribution Rate will reset by reference to the then-prevailing five year U.S. Treasury Rate plus 149 bps per annum.
+Any distributions are subject to there being no Mandatory Distribution Cancellation Event or Optional Distribution Cancellation Event.
+19 Existence of a dividend stopper Yes 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger(s) If a Non-Viability Event occurs and is continuing, the Issuer shall, by the provision of a Non-Viability Event Notice, irrevocably reduce the then prevailing principal amount of, and cancel any accrued but unpaid distribution in respect of, each Capital Security in whole or in part.
+"Non-Viability Event" means the earlier of: (a) the HKMA notifying the Issuer in writing that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable; and (b) the HKMA notifying the Issuer in writing that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.